openSUSE/news-o-o/_posts/2016-09-01-throw-a-beta-pizza-party.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2016-09-01 15:32:49+00:00
 layout: post
 link: https://news.opensuse.org/2016/09/01/throw-a-beta-pizza-party/
+slug: throw-a-beta-pizza-party
-title: "Throw a Beta Pizza Party"
+title: Throw a Beta Pizza Party
+wordpress_id: 20087
 ---

 [![Prosciutto, anchovy and onion pizza.](http://farm1.static.flickr.com/248/459381964_4d7141d15f_m.jpg)](http://www.flickr.com/photos/giovannijl-s_photohut/459381964/)openSUSE Betas are pizza party time.
 Have a Pizza Party and test the openSUSE Leap 42.2 Beta.

 Geeko in Nuremberg will have a party on Sept.
 7 at 10:00 UTC.
 Any Beta tester in Nuremberg is welcome to attend.